cloudmatrix/zipimportx/README.txt

-This package aims to speed up imports from zipfiles, by pre-computing the "directory information" dictionary and storing in a separate index file.
+This package aims to speed up imports from zipfiles, by pre-computing the "directory information" dictionary and storing it in a separate index file.
 This reduces the time spent parsing information out of the zipfile.

 It exports a single useful name, zipimporter, which is a drop-in replacement